25 Fun Things To Do In Dothan, The Peanut Capital Of Alabama - Karta.com

 There are multiple loops to choose from, with most trails winding through wooded areas, open meadows, and creekside views.
 The terrain is manageable for all skill levels, with options for quick walks or longer hikes if you want more of a challenge.

-This is one of the most accessible Dothan Alabama hiking trails, and it's ideal for locals looking for a quick nature fix or visitors wanting to stretch their legs between stops.
-There’s parking, restrooms, and picnic areas available, so you can easily turn a short hike into a full morning outdoors.
-Don’t forget your water bottle and maybe a pair of binoculars—you never know what you'll spot along the trail.
+This is one of the most accessible Dothan, Alabama hiking trails, and it's ideal for locals looking for a quick nature fix or visitors wanting to stretch their legs between stops.
+There are parking, restrooms, and picnic areas available, so you can easily turn a short hike into a full morning outdoors.
+Don’t forget your water bottle and maybe a pair of binoculars, you never know what you'll spot along the trail.

 20. Hit the Skating Rink at Fun Zone Skate Center